Pavankumardontha/OOPS-CPP/README.md

 # OOPS-CPP
+Missed :-
-Missed :- Polymorphism (run-time and compile time) + Interface segregation principle
+1) Polymorphism (run-time and compile time)
+2) Interface segregation principle.
+3) How to inherit from on abstract class and implement different interfaces.

 Steps to run c++ code in sublime text:-